-Explainer - Trump's China tariffs: Paid by U.S. importers, not by China
+Explainer: Trump's China tariffs - Paid by U.S. importers, not by China

 Higher duties on imports of Chinese and other products, for example, increased Caterpillar Inc's production costs by $70 million in the last quarter.
 It expects to pay between $250 million and $350 million in tariffs this year.
 In response to higher manufacturing costs, the heavy equipment maker has increased prices.

-Walmart Inc, the world's largest retailer, and department store chain Macy's Inc have warned of an increase in prices for shoppers due to higher tariffs on goods from China.
+Walmart Inc , the world's largest retailer, and department store chain Macy's Inc have warned of an increase in prices for shoppers due to higher tariffs on goods from China.

 A Congressional Research Service report in February found that tariffs imposed by Trump on global washing machine imports had boosted prices by as much as 12%, compared with January 2018, before tariffs took effect.

-Global steel and aluminum import tariffs increased the price of steel products by nearly 9% last year, pushing up costs for steel users by $5.6 billion, according to a study by the Peterson Institute for International Economics.
+Global steel and aluminium import tariffs increased the price of steel products by nearly 9% last year, pushing up costs for steel users by $5.6 billion, according to a study by the Peterson Institute for International Economics.

 U.S. companies and consumers paid $3 billion a month in additional taxes because of tariffs on Chinese goods and on global metals imports, according to a study by the Federal Reserve Bank of New York, Princeton University, and Columbia University.
 Companies shouldered an additional $1.4 billion in costs related to lost efficiency in 2018, the study found.